chadblack/2026ELA/docs/calendar.md

 **Tuesday: Sex in the Archive**

-- Zeb Tortorici, “Impulses in the Archive: Misinscription and Voyeurism,” Chapter 2 in Sins Against Nature (Duke University Press, 2018).
+- Black, Chad.
+"Negotiating Adultery in Colonial Quito," Pp 171-179 in *The Routledge Companion to Sexuality and Colonialism*.

 **Thursday: Is it Love, or Magic?**